Papua New Guinea

 Papua New Guinea and Australia share a longstanding close economic relationship.

-Australia is PNG’s biggest trade partner with bilateral trade of over $6 billion in 2020.
-We are also a major investor in PNG, with investment valued at around $24.8 billion in 2021.
+Australia is PNG’s biggest trade partner with bilateral trade of over $5 billion in 2022-23.
+We are also a major investor in PNG, with investment valued at around $26 billion in 2022.
 Data from the Australian Bureau of Statistics indicates more than 4,000 Australian companies export to PNG.

-The Australian Trade Commission (Austrade) assists Australian companies to build and implement their export strategies.
+The Australian Trade and Investment Commission (Austrade) assists Australian companies to build and implement their export strategies.
 Austrade offers practical advice, market intelligence and ongoing support (including financial) to Australian companies looking to grow their business in PNG.

 Australia continues to build on its long track record of supporting development and delivering quality infrastructure by financing climate-resilient infrastructure and quality investments through the Australian Infrastructure Financing Facility for the Pacific (AIFFP) and our ongoing bilateral program.